jgers32/jgers32/README.md

 Some other things about me:

-- 💻 I’m currently focused on school, softball & my internship!
+- 💻 I’m currently focused on school, softball & my internship! (<- I am a web application developer intern @ <a href="https://www.goqwickly.com/">Qwickly</a>!)

 - 📚 My current projects are developing version 2 of my personal webstite & a little game to play in your terminal!